 First DriveIs the third gen Citroën C3 ‘fresh and different’ enough to take on its supermini rivals?
-We spend six months with one to find out
+We spent seven months with one to find out

 First DriveThird-generation supermini doesn’t quite match style with equal substance – although its 1.2 turbo petrol engine is a good one